Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([70, 65, 71, 80, 73])
 ```

-The index contains two elements, the slice `:` and the integer index `0`.
-The
+This index contains two components: the slice `:` and the integer index `0`.
-slice `:` says to take everything from the first axis (which represents
+The slice `:` says to take everything from the first axis (which represents
 games), and the integer index `0` says to take the first element of the second
 axis (which represents people).